 However, statutory arrangements for funding the deficit mean that the financial position of the Council remains healthy.
 For example, the deficit on the Local Government Pension Scheme will be made good by increased contributions over the remaining working life of employees as assessed by the scheme actuary.

-The total contributions expected to be made to the Local Government Pension Scheme by the Council in 2019/20 is £0.935m (2018/19 £0.874m).
-During 2017/18 the Council made a prepayment of deficit liabilities for 2018/19 and 2019/20 which has given benefits of additional cost discount.
+The total contributions expected to be made to the Local Government Pension Scheme by the Council in 2020/21 is £1.352m (2019/20 £0.918m).